ycdxsb/PocOrExp_in_Github/2016/README.md

 - [https://github.com/yihtserns/spring-web-without-remoting](https://github.com/yihtserns/spring-web-without-remoting) :  ![starts](https://img.shields.io/github/stars/yihtserns/spring-web-without-remoting.svg) ![forks](https://img.shields.io/github/forks/yihtserns/spring-web-without-remoting.svg)

 ## CVE-2016-20012
- ** DISPUTED ** OpenSSH through 8.7 allows remote attackers, who have a suspicion that a certain combination of username and public key is known to an SSH server, to test whether this suspicion is correct.
+ OpenSSH through 8.7 allows remote attackers, who have a suspicion that a certain combination of username and public key is known to an SSH server, to test whether this suspicion is correct.
 This occurs because a challenge is sent only when that combination could be valid for a login session.
-NOTE: the vendor does not recognize user enumeration as a vulnerability for this product.
+NOTE: the vendor does not recognize user enumeration as a vulnerability for this product